contextgeneric/cgp-patterns/content/delegated-error-raiser.md

 }
 ```

-We will walk through the code above slowly to uncover what it entails.
-First, we define a
-`UseDelegate` struct with a `Components` phantom parameter.
-The type `UseDelegate` is used
-as a _marker type_ for implementing trait-specific component delegation pattern.
-For this case, we implement `ErrorRaiser` for `UseDelegate`, so that it can be used
-as a context-generic provider for `ErrorRaiser` under specific conditions.
+Let's walk through the code step by step.
+First, we define the `UseDelegate` struct with a phantom `Components` parameter. `UseDelegate` serves as a _marker_ type for implementing the trait-specific component delegation pattern.
+Here, we implement `ErrorRaiser` for `UseDelegate`, allowing it to act as a context-generic provider for `ErrorRaiser` under specific conditions.

-Inside implementation, we specify that for any context `Context`, source error `SourceError`,
-and error raiser components `Components`, `UseDelegate<Components>` implements
-`ErrorRaiser<Context, SourceError>` if `Components` implements `DelegateComponent<SourceError>`.
-Additionally, the delegate `Components::Delegate` is also expected to implement
-`ErorrRaiser<Context, SourceError>`.
-Inside the `raise_error` method, we simply delegate the
-implementation to `Components::Delegate::raise_error`.
+Within the implementation, we specify that for any context `Context`, source error `SourceError`, and error raiser provider `Components`, `UseDelegate<Components>` implements `ErrorRaiser<Context, SourceError>` if `Components` implements `DelegateComponent<SourceError>`.
+Additionally, the delegate `Components::Delegate` must also implement `ErrorRaiser<Context, SourceError>`.
+Inside the `raise_error` method, we delegate the implementation to `Components::Delegate::raise_error`.

-To explain it in simpler terms, `UseDelegate<Components>` implements `ErrorRaiser<Context, SourceError>`
-if there is a delegated provider `ErrorRaiser<Context, SourceError>` that is delegated from `Components`
+In simpler terms, `UseDelegate<Components>` implements `ErrorRaiser<Context, SourceError>` if there is a delegated provider `ErrorRaiser<Context, SourceError>` from `Components` via `SourceError`.
-via `SourceError`.

-We could better understand what this entails with a concrete example.
-Using `UseDelegate`, we can for
-example declaratively dispatch errors such as follows:
+We can better understand this by looking at a concrete example.
+Using `UseDelegate`, we can declaratively dispatch errors as follows:

 ```rust
 # extern crate cgp;